oTwoWin/Labo_HTTP_1/README.md

 ### Tests

 We run 3 instance of static and dynamic servers.
 We checked that the ip addresses change when we reload the page and that all the servers are used.

+## 8. Load balancing: round-robin vs sticky sessions

+### Description

+We added the sticky sessions for the static servers.
+The server is the same as in the previous point excepted on file that is edited.

+### Configuration

+The file in `template/config-template.php` contains the configuration for the sticky sessions.
+We added route numbers to each host and added a cookie to the response if it's not set yet.

+### Building and running the server

+See the paragraphs in point 7.

+### Tests

+We tested that the server is always the same with the sticky session and that dynamic server is always balanced as previously.